 - Get regular exercise.
 If the gym isn’t for you, even a daily walk is helpful.
 It might be easier if you get a workout buddy.

 - Get a full night’s sleep.
 Burning the candle at both ends takes a major toll on your body.

 - Don’t drink.
 Alcohol is harmful to your liver, so it’s best to avoid it.

 - Don’t smoke.
 Avoid tobacco products because they’re detrimental to your overall health.

 Living with a chronic condition can be trying at times.
 Even close family and friends may be unaware of your concerns.
 Or they may not know what to say.
 So take it upon yourself to open up the channels of communication.
 Ask for emotional support and practical help when you need it.

 And remember, you’re far from alone.
-About 3.2 million people in the United States are living with chronic hepatitis C.
+Over 3 million people in the United States are living with chronic hepatitis C.